Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project7_scope_time_function**

-    This project explained the basic concepts of Scope and Conditional Statements.
-    It also discussed using the Date Object.
+    This project provided an explanation of the semantics of scope and conditional statements in JavaScript, covering their usage and how they control the flow of code execution.
+Additionally, it explored the usage of the Date object, explaining its purpose and demonstrating how it can be utilized to work with dates and times in JavaScript.

     The following key topics were discussed:
         - Local and Global Variables